karisigurd4/DocumentLab/Documentation/QueryLanguage.md

 ## Right-Down search
 Right-Down search is specifically intended for the *find a label and then a value below or to the right of the label*

-In the priority example above, we explored the possibility to extend queries with more pattersn in order to solve the situation when a customer number may be on the right of a label in some cases and below a label in other cases.
+In the [priority](https://github.com/karisigurd4/DocumentLab/blob/master/Documentation/QueryLanguage.md#priority) example above, we explored the possibility to extend queries with more patterns in order to solve the situation when a customer number may be on the right of a label in some cases and below a label in other cases.
 DocumentLab provides another operation specifically for this situation referred to as Right-Down search.

 A Right-Down search pattern can be expressed with the following syntax
 ```